kristianmandrup/feathers-rest-koa/README.md

 ## Architecture

 - `Config` configures a feathers app with REST capability for a given web server
-- `Routes` add all feathers REST routes
+- `Routes` manage/add feathers REST routes
+- `Rest` iterate REST methods and create a separate route for each
-- `Route` create/add single route
+- `Route` create/add single REST route for a service

 ### Base classes